 A ClassDeclaration or a ClassExpression is always strict code.

-Eval code is strict eval code if it begins with a Directive Prologue that contains a Use Strict Directive or if the call to eval is a direct call (see 18.2.1.1) to the eval function that is contained in strict mode code.
+Eval code is strict eval code if it begins with a Directive Prologue that contains an Use Strict Directive or if the call to eval is a direct call (see 18.2.1.1) to the eval function that is contained in strict mode code.